-In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the latest update (2020) of the Simple Empirical CO2 Model (SECM, Reuter et al., 2012) or the latest version (2020) of a model based CH4 climatology adjusted for the annual growth called SC4C (developed by O.Schneising and briefly described by Reuter et al., 2020).
+In order to account for different column averaging kernels, all retrieval results are adjusted to a common a priori, namely the latest updates (2020) of the Simple CO2 Climatological model (SC2C) or the Simple CH4 Climatological model (SC4C).
+Both use a model-based climatology to estimate the spatial distribution and annual cycle of CO2 or CH4 which is adjusted for the annual growth.

+SC4C has been developed by O.Schneising and briefly described by Reuter et al., 2020.
+In addition to its use as common a priori, SC4C has also been used as climatological training and calibration data set as described by Schneising et al., 2019.